SepKfr/Fine_grained_Gaussian_Process_Forcasting/README.md

 python data_loader.py --expt_name solar
 ```

 After running the above python script, a csv file containing the solar dataset is created.
 In order to generate csv files regarding our other datasets, simply change the expt_name to the desired datatset.
-You can choose from ```{traffic, electricity, air_quality, solar, watershed}```.
+You can choose from ```{traffic, electricity, solar}```.

 ## How to run:
 ```